Clark Atlanta University: Atlanta University

-Atlanta University was founded on September 19, 1865 by James Tate and Grandison Daniels.
+Atlanta University was founded on September 19, 1865, by James Tate and Grandison Daniels.
 Two years later, Edmund Asa Ware of the American Missionary Association was appointed the first president.
 Atlanta University was chartered in 1867 with the assistance from Oliver Otis Howard of the Freedmen's Bureau.
 He also appointed William J. White as educational agent of the Freedmen's Bureau on January 12, 1867.
 White was the half-brother of founder James Tate and was the co-founder of the Augusta Institute in 1867, which would become Morehouse College.
 He served as trustee of Atlanta University in 1869.

-Atlanta University—now Clark Atlanta University—is the first HBCU in the Southern United States, and the nation's oldest graduate institution serving a predominantly African-American student body.
-It was chartered on October 17, 1867.
+AU was chartered on October 17, 1867.
 It offered its first instruction at the postsecondary level in 1869.
 Its first graduating class was in 1873 (normal school for future teachers including women), and it awarded its first six bachelor's degrees in June 1876.